Some posts contain compensated links. Please read this disclaimer for more info.

 Living In Croatia As An American – Here Is How Americans Can Live In Croatia

 American tourists have indeed seemed to love what they see and experience in Croatia.
-So much so that many are choosing to move permanently.
+So much so that many Americans are choosing to move to Croatia permanently.

 Of course, if you choose to base yourself in Croatia for longer than a regular vacation, you will need to look into visa regulations.
 These are often long-winded and require paperwork, but you can ensure that your particular application is far less troublesome and less dramatic by understanding the requirements in detail.